by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 If you live in an area with a tropical climate, you may be able to grow bananas outdoors all year round.

-However, if you live in a cooler climate, you'll need to bring the plants indoors during the winter months.
+However, if you live in a cooler climate, you'll need to bring the plants indoors during the winter months, or at the very least, cover them up.

 NOTE: Check out this fantastic recipe for healthy Banana Cinnamon Rolls and they're pretty much "fat-free" if you're watching your fat intake.